JustinHoldstock/justin-may-23-2021/QUESTIONS.md

 6. How would you improve the Kraken API that you just used?

 - I like to work with named JSON props over tuples, but understandably we want a small payload, so tuples suffice.
 - Timestamp.
-I'd like to know if the updates I'm recieving are in the correct order, and if they've been delayed by the source or not.
+I'd like to know if there's any other buffering/stale checks we can put in place to not allow old data through.